I really love working on challenging DIY projects around my house.

-Originated in Japan, the Zen rock garden defies the definition of a "garden" in almost every conventional sense.
-It isn't a place to find rows of lush trees, an ornate gazebo or a pond filled with beautiful fish.
-There is no field of green grass but sand, gravel, and sparse scattering of moss and nondescript shrubs.
+The Zen rock garden, which originally comes from Japan, defies the definition of a "garden" in almost every conventional sense.
+It isn't a place to find rows of lush trees, an ornate gazebo, or a pond filled with beautiful fish.
+There is no field of green grass but sand, gravel, and a sparse scattering of moss and nondescript shrubs.
 Nor is there much contrast in colors, as flowers are nowhere to be seen.
-Before learning how you may design and create a rock garden of your own, it's crucial to understand how this unique landscaping style has come to be and what fundamental philosophy is behind its creation.

 The Heian Period (Late 8th - 12th Century)

 As Japan's capital was moved to Heian-Kyo (Kyoto) in 794, artists and garden makers began to avert their attention from Chinese Taoism and devoted their efforts to developing art that would reflect their own culture.
 Gardens were arranged in ways that portrayed Japanese natural landscapes, and Buddhism became a dominant, inspirational force behind their creations.
 Although the pond and islands remained the integral parts of Japanese gardens in this period, all the other elements were selected and organized in a much more scrupulous manner.
 For example, the constructions surrounding the garden must be connected to each other by lengthy covered galleries.
 There was a preference for deciduous trees whose shapes and colors would shift from season to season.
 Even birds in the trees and fish in the pond were considered parts of the garden composition.